FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 For the new round all players receive 6 rocks from the main stash.
 Players with a personal rock stash may choose to add rocks to their current game stash at this time only.

-## Example game
+## Extras

+This is not needed to understand or play the game.
+If you are interested have a look at the math part or see all possible dice combinations :)

+??? game "Example game"

     The following is an example game play with three players:

     All players agree to play 5 rounds.

     - Player 1 starts the game and bets on rolling a 🎁.
 Player 1 then proceeds to roll 1,2,5 which is ⚰️ and therefore loses 1 rock.
 Player 1 started with 6 rocks and now has 5.
 Now it is the next players turn.
     - The 2nd player predicts an 🦄 and rolls a 1,3,6 and therefore gains 5 rocks.
     - The 3rd player choses to not predict anything and rolls 2,2,2 which is ☢️.
 In this case the player gains 6 rocks.
     - It is player 1 turn again and predicts ⚰️, then rolls 3,1,4 which is ⚰️.
 Player 1 takes one rock from the central stash.
     - Player 2 now has the 🦄 and predicts ⚰️ as well and rolls 4,5,6 which is ⚰️.
 Player 2 takes the rock from player 1 instead of the central stash.

     The game goes on like this for a while until in this case player 2 looses the first round.
 At this point player 1 has 6 rocks and player 3 has 4 rocks.

     The 🦄 is now open for auction.
 Since this is the 1st round and player 2 lost the game there are no rocks to bet with for this player.
 Player 1 bets 3 rocks and player 3 bets 1 rock.
 Both players put the rocks they bet in the center stash and player 1 receives the 🦄.

     All players now receive 6 new rocks.
 Player 1 decides to add 2 rocks from the own stash to the current player stash.
 Player 1 now has 1 rock remaining in the stash and 8 rocks to play with for the round as well as the 🦄 figure.
 Both other players do not add rocks and start with 6 rocks.

     Player 1 with the 🦄 starts the new round and the game continues.

     At the end of round 5 player 1 has 20 rocks, player 2 has 15 rocks and player 3 has 22 rocks.
 Player 3 wins the game.

-## Extras

-This is not needed to understand or play the game.
-If you are interested have a look at the math part or see all possible dice combinations :)

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml.js"></script>